sweet-delights/hybrid-platforms-conductor/docs/plugins_create.md

 Having such simple plugins engine allow projects to adapt their plugins' organization among different repositories or Rubygems the way they see fit.
 Default plugins are shipped with the `hybrid_platforms_conductor` gem.
 Check [the plugins' list](./plugins.md) for details.

+Plugins code can use [Hybrid Platforms Conductor's API components](api.md) to use various features and access platforms' information.

 The following sub-sections explain how to install a plugin and the different plugin types that are supported.

 ## Example of plugin integration from a repository